twilio-professional-services/flex-project-template/docs/docs/getting-started/01_run-locally.md

 ```
 5. follow the prompt and provide your auth token

-6. Run the serverless functions and plugin together locally by running the following at the top level of the checkout
+6. Run the serverless functions, Insights proxy, and plugin together locally by running the following at the top level of the checkout

 ```bash
 npm start